mdrobisch/roseguarden/README.md

 Initial steps
 -------------

-- add your `MAIL_USERNAME` to your enviroment variables (for enabling mail service, default mail-server-configuration is for googlemail)
-- add your `MAIL_PASSWORD` to your enviroment variables (for enabling mail-service, default mail-server-configuration is for googlemail)
+- copy the template `config.template.ini` in the `server` - directory to `config.ini` with `cp config.template.ini config.ini`
+- change settings to your requirements
-- initialize RoseGuarden database in the `server` - directory with `sudo python db_create.py`
+- initialize RoseGuarden database in the `server` - directory with `sudo python roseGuarden.py create_db`

 Running RoseGuarden
 -------------------

 - start the http-server in the `client` - directory with  `http-server -p 8000`
-- start the RoseGuarden-app in the `server` - directory with `sudo python run.py`
+- start the RoseGuarden-app in the `server` - directory with `sudo python roseGuarden.py start`

 Update RoseGuarden
 ------------------

+For updating RoseGuarden stop its running process.

 To update the software to the latest version on github, use git.

 - `git fetch --all`
 - `git reset --hard origin/master`

+In addition a migration of the database is required, use roseGuarden.py.

+- `sudo python roseGuarden.py db migrate`
+- `sudo python roseGuarden.py db upgrade`

 Screenshots (Software)
 ======================